czaacza/Newsty-Project/README.md

 # Newsty-Project
-Vanilla HTML/CSS/Javascript web application using [newsAPI](https://newsapi.org/) to search actual news by keywords.
+Vanilla HTML/CSS/Javascript web application using [newsAPI](https://newsapi.org/) to search actual news articles by keywords.

 ## Concepts learnt during the project
 During the Newsty Project I used many important javascript concepts such as: